-Africa: the birthplace of the human race, the home of every environment and landscape, and continent of contrasts.
+Africa: the birthplace of the human race, the home of every environment and landscape, and the continent of contrasts.
 Over time, many cultures and states have risen and fallen in Africa, leaving their own imprint on the continent.
-From Morocco’s heady mix of souk-filled medinas, ancient imperial cities and mountainous landscapes to the towering, jungle-clad mountains and paradise archipelagos of Tanzania, Africa is a treasure trove of cultural gems and natural jewels.
-And with a past that stretches back to time immemorial, history lovers could lose themselves in the thousands of stories scattered across the plains, buried in the sand and laying at the bottom of the surrounding oceans.
+From Morocco’s heady mix of souk-filled medinas and mountainous landscapes, to the savannah grasslands home to the most famous wildlife spectacle in the world, to the paradise archipelagos of Tanzania, Africa is a treasure trove of cultural gems and natural jewels.

-Africa is also home to a number of the world’s natural wonders, from the stunning Victoria Falls and the majestic Nile to the dry dunes and iconic scenes of the Sahara.
+Africa is also home to a number of the world’s natural wonders, from the stunning Victoria Falls and the Rift Valley, to the majestic Nile to the dry dunes and iconic scenes of the Sahara.
 Then there’s the wildlife that call these habitats home.
-The savannahs support elephants, hippos and lions and the rainforests shelter countless numbers of creatures, great and small.
+The great range of national parks, game reserves and wildlife habitats support elephants, hippos, gorillas, rhinos, lions, cheetahs, leopards and many more - possibly the greatest show on earth!
 It is truer here than of anywhere else on Earth: there is more to see than can ever be seen; more to do than can ever be done.

 Botswana is a superb safari country, its wildlife is of the very best in Africa. from the Kalahari Desert to the Okavango Delta.
 This is a place of dramatic wildlife-watching, so it is no wonder that Botswana is a top African safari destination.

 Egypt excites the child in us all.
 It brings to life everything we’ve ever seen in a museum: the Pyramids, the Pharaohs and a history of biblical proportions.
 Embrace your inner Indiana Jones and embark on one of our action-packed Egypt tours.